Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

 #### Note on Sysdig Using Private Service Endpoint

-As of the IBM Terraform Provider v1.25.0, the default Sysdig agent Daemonset requires access to the public internet to properly install agents.
+As of the IBM Terraform Provider v1.25.0, the default Sysdig agent Daemonset uses the Sysdig Agent image hosted at `quay.io/sysdig/agent`.
 As a workaround, replace the default image in the Sysdig daemon set in the kubernetes namespace `ibm-observe` with `icr.io/ext/sysdig/agent:latest`.
 This will enable sysdig monitoring over the private service endpoint

 -----